On demand | Elevate 2021

 If you want to talk more, again, get in touch.
 I’m always happy to talk airline product attributes, standards, intake, and councils, if you'd like to reach out to me personally.

 Now it's time to stay tuned for our next session, Getting NDC to scale: It's not really about the pipes anymore, with Cory Garner of T2RL moderating another panel of fantastic industry experts.
 I’m really looking forward to that one.

 Thank you all so much for your time, and I’ll see you soon.
 Thank you.

-David has 28 years of experience working in the airline industry in the travel distribution ecosystem.
-With 10 years at a major European airline and 18 years at ATPCO, he has experience in finance, business process re-engineering, program management, commercial negotiation, data distribution, and standards creation and management.
+David Smith, Head of Industry Standards, has 28 years of experience working in the airline industry in the travel distribution ecosystem.
+Within 10 years at a major European airline, and 18 years at ATPCO, he has experience in finance, business process re-engineering, program management, commercial negotiation, data distribution, and standards creation and management.
 He is also a board member of the US-based Society for Standards Professionals.